 This wealthy town is no stranger is elegant horse farms.
 With a thriving horse community, it establishes horse-friendly policies and works hard to maintain them.
 Furthermore, riders can enjoy an elaborate trail system.
 The weather makes it possible to ride year-round!

 There are lots of events in this world-famous city!
 Wellington caters to both equestrians and polo players.
 You can view top-level competitions at the International Polo Club and Palm Beach Equestrian Center.
 Add it to the list of desirable winter destinations with its balmy weather.

 Racing fans will want to head over to Louisville.
 It hosts the first event of the Triple Crown also known as the Kentucky Derby.
 This famous race takes place at the Churchill Downs track.
 There’s even a Kentucky Derby Museum!
 During the off-season, you can watch simulcast racing.

 2. Ocala, Florida

 Named the horse capital of the world, Ocala is filled with green fields and spectacular barns.
 Many professional riders and trainers head down to this place in the winter months to soak up its mild weather.
 While you’re there, it’s essential to check out the Florida Horse Park.
 You can catch international-level competitions in three-day eventing, polo, and other disciplines.

 The world’s best breeders live in Lexington.
 There’s no mystery why this horse place is so popular.
 Known as the Bluegrass region, it seems to have the perfect conditions for raising and training youngsters.
 Don’t forget the fact that it’s home to the Kentucky Horse Park.
 Horse lovers will thoroughly enjoy this tourist attraction!

-Whether you stay for a weekend or move your life there, these top horsey places are perfect for equestrians.
+Whether you stay for a weekend or move your life there, these top horse places in the United States are perfect for equestrians.
 Sign me up for one of these getaways!